Chase De Jong: Los Angeles Dodgers

 DeJong was traded to the Los Angeles Dodgers on July 2, 2015, for cash.
 In 11 appearances (10 starts) for the Rancho Cucamonga Quakes he was 4–3 with a 4.86 ERA.
 He struck out six in six innings for the Quakes in the opening game of the California League championship series.
 The Dodgers invited him to major league spring training in 2016.
 To start the 2016 season, he was promoted to the Double-A Tulsa Drillers of the Texas League, where he was selected to the mid-season all-star team.
-In Tulsa, he developed a cut fastball under the tutelage of pitching coatch Bill Simas.
+In Tulsa, he developed a cut fastball under the tutelage of pitching coach Bill Simas.
 After the season, he was named to the postseason all-star team and honored as the Texas League Pitcher of the Year.
 In 25 starts for the Drillers he was 14–5 with a 2.86 ERA, earning him a late season promotion to the Triple-A Oklahoma City Dodgers, where he allowed one run in 5 1/3 innings in his one start.
 The Dodgers added him to their 40-man roster after the season.